Helen Poynor is an internationally recognised movement teacher, director and performer. She specialises in movement in

 with installation, text, film and the visual arts.

-early intensive training with Anna Halprin at the San Francisco
+An independent movement artist whose approach evolved over 30 years of professional practice, Helen's early intensive training with Anna Halprin at the San Francisco

 Dancers’ Workshop and Suprapto Suryodarmo from Java served